Qualified Charitable Distribution (QCD)

 Is my 401(k) eligible for making a Qualified Charitable Distribution?

-No. However, it may be possible to transfer or rollover funds from a non-IRA qualified retirement plan (401(k), 403(b), etc.) to an IRA.
+No. A QCD cannot be made directly from an employer-sponsored retirement plan, such as a 401(k), 403(b), or 457(b).
+However, it may be possible to transfer or roll over funds from these accounts into a Traditional IRA.
 Check with your retirement plan administrator for eligibility and guidelines.
 Once the new IRA is established, you may then initiate an IRA QCD.

 Are there limits on the gift amount?